kamilkisiela/loona/docs/angular/api/types.md

 ---
-title: Other types and interfaces
+title: Angular - Other types and interfaces
+sidebar_label: Other types and interfaces
 ---

 ## Interfaces